railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 The Outlook and Thunderbird plugins enable you to synchronize your contacts between your email client and your ERP.
 They both enable you to create sales opportunities based on exchanges you have with the customer.

 The rules for automating actions will enable you to send emails automatically based on the event, such as assigning opportunities to the most appropriate person.
-To access the CRM rules, use the menu *CRM & SRM > Configuration > Cases > Rules*.
+To access the CRM rules, use the menu :menuselection:`CRM & SRM --> Configuration --> Cases --> Rules`.

 The segmentation tools will enable you to create partner groups and act on each segment differently.
 For example you could create pricelists for each of the segments, or start phone marketing campaigns by segment.
 To enable the management of segmentation you should install the module ``crm_profiling``.